Applicable University Policies

 The following applicable Cornell policies provide expected standards and requirements, for the safety of children and youth participating in university-sponsored programs.

-Key Policies related to Children and Youth Safety include:
+Key Policies and Acts related to Children and Youth Safety include:

 Children and Youth Safety, University Policy 8.8: Cornell is committed to providing a safe environment for children and youth (minors) who participate in programs covered by this policy (Covered Programs).
 These programs are operated both by university departments and operations, as well as third-party camp and activity operators licensing the use of university property, and involve the participation of children and youth drawn from locations throughout the United States and the world.